nikomatsakis/rfcs/text/0000-wf-and-variance.md

 the types appearing in those where-clauses are well-formed at the declaration, but rather later, during trait checking, when we know that all higher-ranked lifetimes are instantiated.

+**Note:** If the types in the fn signature, do not involve higher-ranked lifetimes, we could choose to enforce well-formedness in that case.
+But it's important we not rely on that, since some of the types may not be checked.
+Another option is to add the implied bounds into the environment when checking that the argument types are well-formed.
+This would be consistent but more challenging to implement.

 #### Implied bounds